cds-snc/notification-api/README.md

  > Note:
     > - check version of Postgres used in `ci/docker-compose.yml` to install correct `db:image` version.
-    > - If you do not have PostgresSQL installed, run `brew install postgressql`
+    > - If you do not have PostgresSQL installed, run `brew install postgresql`

 10. Create the database for the application